-- If you are registered to sit OET but are not able to attend the test for any reason, you can defer to the next available test date, subject to the conditions and fees listed below.
+- If you are registered for OET but are not able to attend the test on the date selected for any reason, you can defer to another available test date, subject to the conditions and fees listed below:

 - You must defer to a future open test administration date.

 - No refunds are provided for deferrals.

 - A deferral cannot be reversed.

 - The following administration fees apply (see Table 3).